 Let's use our storage controller to build an automated backup system.
-Unfortunately, Duke's SSH cluster doesn't support passwordless login, so identify another Linux-style system to backup (you can create an Ubuntu VM in the Duke VM environment if needed).
+The thing we'll be backing up is a VCM machine.
+You can make a new VCM virtual machine running Linux, or use an existing one.
 We'll refer to this machine as the backup client, and we'll pull the content of the home directory on it.

-You can use this guide1, and note the following:
+You can use this guide, and note the following:

 - Backup source: We're going to back up your user home directory on the backup client machine.
 This is usually /home/<USERNAME>, where <USERNAME> is whatever user you created when you installed Linux.
 (If you somehow installed Linux without creating a non-root user, make a user account now, login as the user, and put some stuff in its home directory.) - Backup destination: We need to use a native Linux filesystem for this, because rsnapshot depends on hard links.
-Therefore, prepare a RAID using your server's hard disk drives and create and ext4 filesystem on it mounted at /backup.
-We will put our backups there. - Frequency: Set up nightly and weekly intervals. - Retention: You should retain seven nightly backups and four weekly backups. - Automation: You do NOT need to do cron-based automation.
-Once you have rsnapshot configured, you can just run "rsnapshot nightly" to perform the backup that would happen nightly, and "rsnapshot weekly" to perform the backup that would happen weekly.
+Therefore, prepare a RAID (your choice of hardware vs software, RAID level, etc.) using your server's hard disk drives and create and ext4 filesystem on it mounted at /backup.
+We will put our backups there. - Frequency: Set up nightly and weekly intervals. - Retention: You should retain seven nightly backups and four weekly backups. - Automation: You should configure cron-based automation.
+However, for testing, you can just run "rsnapshot nightly" to perform the backup that would happen nightly, and "rsnapshot weekly" to perform the backup that would happen weekly.
 You can run these commands as often as you wish; there's nothing in the software that actually needs the backups to be done nightly/weekly as opposed to every few dozen seconds (i.e., rsnapshot does not actually care that they're called "nightly" or "weekly").